-WiFi is now common mode of internet connection in most homes and offices.
+WiFi is now the common mode of internet connection in most homes and offices.
 WiFi is free from cables.
-You can connect almost any device to wireless internet.
-Another advantage is you can roam around freely using wireless connection.
+You can connect almost any device to the wireless internet.
+Another advantage is you can roam around freely using a wireless connection.
 Wireless connection technology is so advanced that you can transfer files in Gigabit speeds.

 Ethernet speed vs WiFi speed

 The latest Wireless standard 802.11 ac is capable of transferring data at 1 Gbps.
 Most new routers support 802.11 ac and are soon becoming the wireless standards in most devices.
 The previous standard 802.11 n supports speeds up to 300 Mbps.

 In the wired connection, the commonly used CAT-5 cable supports a data transfer of 1 Gbps.
 The latest generation CAT-6 cable is capable of supporting a data transfer of 10 Gbps.